Chris Brown’s Drug Addiction Rumored Out Of Control, Source Of Most Problems

 Most nights, Brown reportedly doesn’t sleep well, with his crew members awaking to find him watching sci-fi flicks and doing more drugs.
 Guards find themselves regularly checking his pulse to make sure he’s still alive.

 Brown was also recently arrested following a standoff at his home with police, with the trouble starting after he was accused of pointing a gun at actress Baylee Curran.
-Though no charges were filed, TMZ also reported Brown allegedly through a duffel bag filled with drugs and guns from out a window during the standoff.
+Though no charges were filed, TMZ also reported that Brown allegedly threw a duffel bag filled with drugs and guns out a window during the standoff.

 Still, Brown can seemingly do no wrong among his countless fans.
 In 2016 alone, he managed seven debuts on the Billboard Hot 100 and he’s already scored one this year with “Party” featuring Usher.

-In between, Brown and his entourage have infamously brawled with Drake and his and in 2013 he punched swinger Frank Ocean.
+In between, Brown and his entourage have infamously brawled with Drake and in 2013, he punched singer Frank Ocean.
 Soon after that, he and Tran split when word leaked he had fathered a child with another woman.

 “He does, believe it or not, have a kind heart, and he just wants to be loved,” said a source described as once being close to the singer.
 “At the same time, he’s incapable of being loved and loving.”